Alleged Camp Hope shooter was searching for woman who may have stolen shooter's pistol, court documents say

 A woman working security at Camp Hope, the large homeless encampment off Interstate 90 in East Central Spokane, told police she was walking outside the camp when the driver of a blue 2018 Chevrolet Malibu approached her.

-Another witness told police that Rackliff told her the woman he gave a ride to stole a .40 caliber handgun from the glove box.
+Another witness told police that Rackliff told her the woman to whom he gave a ride stole a .40-caliber handgun from the glove box.

 The security worker said Rackliff told her he knew the woman fled to the camp and he was looking for her.
 The worker said Rackliff then drove away and she heard him shoot in the area of Second Avenue and Ray Street — Camp Hope's location.
 The security worker called 911 and later identified Rackliff in a police lineup.